isaacruiz0/DoToday/README.md

 [DoToday](https://dotodayapp.netlify.app/)

 ## Why another todo list?
-I'm tired of slow and bloated todo list apps that require you to sign up or have all these excessive features so I decided to create an app that fits my work style.
+I like having a brief mental map of whatever project I am working on then hitting checkpoints back to back throughout the day.
+Sometimes I get mixed up recalling what I need to do next so I figured it would be easier to write my mental map down.
+After trying a few todo list apps I got tired of how slow and bloated they such as requiring you to sign up and having all these excessive features so I decided to create an app that fits my work style.
 This means getting straight to the point without delay.